Important Disclosure — Please Read

 Home Inspection

-Hire a qualified inspector to assess the property condition and major systems.
-Attend in person if possible.
+Hiring a qualified inspector to assess the property condition and major systems is common practice.
+Attending in person is often recommended.

 Financing Confirmation

 Your lender finalizes approval and may order an appraisal.
-Submit documents promptly.
+Submitting documents promptly can help avoid delays.

 Title Review

-If buying a strata property: Review strata financial statements, contingency reserve fund, special levies, bylaws, and council minutes.
-Minutes often reveal disputes, deferred maintenance, and upcoming expenses.
+If buying a strata property: Reviewing strata financial statements, the contingency reserve fund, special levies, bylaws, and council minutes is an important part of due diligence.
+Minutes often reveal disputes, deferred maintenance, and upcoming expenses not visible elsewhere.

 Step 7